onwardlyfaring/site/content/creating/index.md

 ### daily reminder emails
 ### spotify data analysis
 ### a quilt or two

+### on the internet
+- [neocities site](https://onwardlyfaring.neocities.org/): created in autumn 2020, a personal website intended to capture the vibe of my college dorm room. i loved making the auto-regenerating (and admittedly inaccessible) voronoi home page and an assortment of other small pages.
+- [this site](/this-site/): linked are some reflections on what i'm up to with this present site!

 <!-- thermal paper projects -->
 <!-- - barrier grid animation -->